Karnataka Arebhashe Samskruthi mathu Sahitya Academy

 Karnataka Arebhashe Samskruthi mathu Sahitya Academy is an organization under Government of Karnataka for promotion of literature in Arebhashe language.
-Established on 15 December 2011 by the Government of Karnataka.
-The purpose of the academy is to preserve and promote the Arebhashe language, Arebhashe literature, and Arebhashe culture.
-Which has a considerable population of Arebhashe speakers, a language minority in the state Karnataka and Kerala.
+It was established on 15 December 2011 by the Government of Karnataka.
+The purpose of the academy is to preserve and promote the Arebhashe language, Arebhashe literature, and Arebhashe culture, which has a considerable population of Arebhashe speakers, a language minority in the state Karnataka and Kerala.
 Arebhashe is a dialect of Kannada spoken mainly by Gowda and other community in the region of Kodagu, Sullia of Dakshina Kannada in the Indian state of Karnataka as well as Bandadka, Kasaragod District in the Indian state of Kerala.
 The academy was formed by then Chief Minister D. V. Sadananda Gowda.

-Work Structure
+Work structure

 The Karnataka Arebhashe Samskruthi mathu Sahitya Academy organizes workshops, seminars, cultural events, and gatherings for the Arebhashe public.
-It also provides research grants for research in Arebhashe language and culture; publishes books and presents the annual awards in the fields of Arebhashe literature, folk arts, yakshagana, research and novel writing.
+It also provides research grants for research in Arebhashe language and culture; it publishes books and presents the annual awards in the fields of Arebhashe literature, folk arts, yakshagana, research and novel writing.